Getting started with the analyze-deployment-tooling repository

 Development environment prerequisites

-To deploy and develop an i2 Analyze configuration, you need to set up the development environment.
-Visual Studio Code is used as the IDE and you must modify your hosts file to connect to a deployment.
+To develop and deploy an i2 Analyze configuration, you need to set up the development environment.
+Visual Studio Code is used as the IDE, and you must modify your hosts file to connect to a deployment.

 script to install Visual Studio Code and modify the hosts file.
-If you are on MacOS manually set up the development environment.
+If you are using macOS, you must set up the development environment manually.

 The process for installing pre-requisites on Windows includes two stages: